fakecoinbase/simplensolidslashD9ZB93LES8/tests/README.md

 ### Running the test suite

 This software was tested using the test suite provided.
 A great effort was put to get every single test through.
 The implementation tested was a standalone version generated and compiled for each test (the files are stored in the tests/cache folder).

 Therefore it tests the interpreter, and not the actual contract.

-Following is the setup steps to execute the test suite.
+This is is the setup steps to execute the test suite:

     $ apt-get update
     $ apt-get install -y g++ python3 python3-pip